donbosco-kim/Practice-Projects/README.md

 # Practice-Projects
-A collection of small projects built with HTML, CSS, and JavaScript to practice frontend development skills.
+A collection of small projects built with HTML, CSS, and JavaScript to learn JavaScript.